Non-specific urethritis (NSU) is one of the most common sexually transmitted infections (STIs) in men. If left untreated it can cause arthritis.

 This page only covers NSU in men.

-There may be no symptoms, but up to three weeks after becoming infected a man might experience the following:
+There may be no symptoms, but up to three weeks after becoming infected you might notice:

 - peeing frequently